 Terry v.
-United States—a case before the U.S. Supreme Court—seeks to correct the unfair and incorrect exclusion of low-level crack offenders from relief clearly provided by the bipartisan First Step Act, passed by Congress in 2018.
-In an exciting development, the United States reversed its position in this case: the Department of Justice wrote a letter to the Court saying that it would no longer defend its prior interpretation of the Act because it has concluded that our client “is entitled to request a reduced sentence, and that the court of appeals erred in concluding otherwise.”
-The Court appointed an amicus to defend the court of appeals’ ruling against our client; the case will be argued in May, and we expect a decision in June.
+United States—a case before the U.S. Supreme Court—sought to correct the unfair and incorrect exclusion of low-level crack offenders from relief clearly provided by the bipartisan First Step Act, passed by Congress in 2018.
+The United States reversed its position in this case, and filed a brief supporting our position.
+The Court appointed an amicus to defend the court of appeals’ ruling against our client.

 The Fair Sentencing Act of 2010 reduced the sentencing disparity between crack and powder cocaine from 100-to-1 to 18-to-1.

 Under Section 404 of the First Step Act (in 2018), Congress made these sentencing reforms retroactive, making offenders sentenced prior to the Fair Sentencing Act eligible for resentencing under the new regime.
 There is, in fact, no disagreement over the eligibility of offenders with the most serious charges who were sentenced prior to the Fair Sentencing Act.
-The Government, however, argues that those with the lowest level crack offenses are not covered by Section 404’s retroactivity provisions.
+The court-appointed amicus, however, argued that those with the lowest level crack offenses are not covered by Section 404’s retroactivity provisions.

-We are proud to be partnering with the Federal Public Defender’s office on this case.
+We are proud to have partnered with the Federal Public Defender’s office on this case.